KTH-EXPECA/devdocs/docs/tutorials/deployment/software_setup/Fluent.md

 # Fluent

-We use containerised version of [Fluentbit](https://fluentbit.io/) for logging and debugging.
-Fluentbit is the simpler version of [Fluentd](https://www.fluentd.org/) with much simpler configurations.
+We use containerised versions of [Fluentbit](https://fluentbit.io/) for logging and debugging.
+Fluentbit is the simpler version of [Fluentd](https://www.fluentd.org/) with much easier configurations.
+For instance, unlike Fluentd, the configuration of Fluentbit is a simple YAML file.
 For all the the anticipated tasks in the initial set-up, the capabilities of Fluentbit is sufficient.

 ## Configuration
-We configure a fluentbit container in each of the workloads and clients to forward all the standard input logs to the fluentbit container configured on `Celeborn` logging PC.
-Before forwarding, the client containers convert the unstructured logs -if any- to a JSON format.
+We configure a fluentbit container in each of the workloads and clients to forward the standard input to the fluentbit container configured on the logging PC - `Celeborn`.
+Before forwarding, the client containers convert the unstructured logs -if any- to a structured JSON format.
 It also adds an additional key denoting the hostname.
-The fluentbit container on the logging PC is configured to collect the logs from all the clients and append it to a file created within the docker volume.
+Currently, the hostname is the container hostname, but the idea is to pass the hostname of the client on which the container is running.
+The fluentbit container inside the logging PC is configured to collect the logs from all the clients and append it to a file created within the docker volume.

-The files used for the configuration are given below.
-The contents are self explanatory.
+The files used for the configuration of the fluentbit container in `Celeborn` and the clients are given below separately.
+The contents of the file are self explanatory.

-### Server Configutation at `Celeborn`
+### Configuration in `Celeborn`
 - docker-compose.yml
 ```` bash
 version: "3.5"